UBCEnvision/UBCEnvision.github.io/_projects/agrobot.md

 NEW Summer 2019 Recruitment
 ---
 This summer we will attampt to complete a simple, functioning protype of the AgroBot.
 This will entail 10-15 hours of work every week, most will be acomplished on the weekends. <br>

-Previous technical experience is not mandatory but will be considered an asset.
+Previous technical experience is <b> not </b> required but will be considered an asset.

 <h3> Engineering Positions Avaliable: </h3>
 <dl>